Joe Morgan, driving force of Big Red Machine, dies at 77

 A series of injuries in the late 1970s diminished Morgan’s production — the years of throwing his body around on the turf had taken a toll.
 The Reds decided to dismantle the Big Red Machine, prompting Morgan to also leave.

 He spent the 1980 season with Houston, helping the Astros to a NL West title.
-He played two seasons with San Francisco, and later was reunited with Rose and Perez in Philadelphia.
+He played two years with San Francisco — hitting a home run on the final day of the 1982 season against the rival Dodgers to knock the defending champions out of the playoffs — and later was reunited with Rose and Perez in Philadelphia.

 Morgan hit two home runs in the 1983 World Series as the Phillies lost in five games to Baltimore, and tripled in his final at-bat.